 iii. give any challenging work assignment or may send her to some location she doesn’t want.

 All of these will be considered as creating hostile or intimidating work environment.
 Already we have many cases where women filed false cases just to stop their transfer or for getting their bosses transferred.

 Now let me give another info that probably you have still not noticed.
-This law encompasses all vendor, contractors and even your housemaids.
-So no matter what your conduct have been with any of these women you may be accused by anyone of these.
+This law encompasses all vendor, contractors, and even your housemaids.
+So no matter what your conduct has been with any of these women you may be accused by anyone of these.
 Are you thinking about the misuse clause will save you?
-Well we will discuss that in just a bit.
+Well, we will discuss that in just a bit.
 Before that let’s see how in your workplace (>10 people working) committees will be formed where women can raise such complaints –